cjungmann/schemafw/userguide/MinimumCustomClass.md

 - **data-sfw-class="newtype"** This attribute identifies the HTML element that defines it as the base of the custom class.
 The value of the attribute is matched to the name of a class in the **SFW.types** array (see below).
-- **data-sfw-input="input"** flags the element as an input element that is likely to be hosted by another *data-sfw-class* element.
+- **data-sfw-control="input"** flags the element as an input element that is likely to be hosted by another *data-sfw-class* element.
 This attribute is important to prevent the *data-sfw-class* attribute of the hosting element from overwriting the class name of the custom input class as the framework scans through its ancestors.